shivamkareliya01/Interviewmate/interviewmate/README.md

 # Interview Mate

-Lovable Prompt: InterviewMate

-Paste everything below into Lovable as your first message.

 Build a full-stack web app called InterviewMate — an AI-powered technical interview practice platform.
 Use React + Vite + TypeScript + Tailwind + shadcn/ui for the frontend, and Supabase for auth, database, and backend logic (Postgres + Row Level Security + Edge Functions).